ashishdoneriya/csetutorials.com-ssj/posts/rate-limiter-design-techniques.md

 4. Fetch all elements of the set.
 5. Add the current timestamp to the set.
 6. Count all the elements in the set when all operations are completed.
 If it exceeds the limit, we would drop the request.
 7. Fetch the latest timestamp with the current timestamp.
-If they are too close ( < 2 seconds) then we would drop the request.
+If they are too close ( less than 2 seconds) then we would drop the request.

+Advantages of this approach -
+1. Strict max upperbound on requests rate.
+2. Can handle sudden spike in traffic at the edges of the windows.

+Drawbacks of this approach -
+1. We have to store timestamps of all the requests (memory consuming).
+2. Dropped requests are also counted in this approach and it will affect the user for the next 1 hour.

 **Approach 2**